ONSdigital/eq-questionnaire-runner/README.md

 #### Python version

 It is preferable to use the version of Python locally that matches that used on deployment.
-This project has a `.python_version` file for this purpose.
+This project has a `.python-version` file for this purpose.
 Both are read manually and declared in the conda environment file below, conda does not read them automatically.

 ``` shell